kawaiianxiety/kawaiianxiety/README.md

 Mostly it was program working documentation and documentation for submitting a request to the domestic software registry.
 Editing documentation with coworkers.
 Writing and reviewing articles for company website about technical documentation.

-In total, I take part in six projects.
+In total, I took part in six projects.
 I developed docs for two ones and reviewed in the other ones.

 ### Contacts